 Summer is the peak season for residential water use, which can increase by an average of two to four times the typical winter water use.
 These big increases are driven by activities like car washing, filling swimming pools and (the real biggie) lawn and landscape irrigation.
 It makes sense then that July is the annual Smart Irrigation Month.

 While hanging out in the yard can be carefree summer fun, saving water is serious business.
-As one of the most devastating droughts in decades stretches over much of the United States this summer – with one-third of all counties in a state of water emergency – it’s easy to see that no section of the country is immune from drought or water scarcity.
+As a devastating drought stretches over large parts of the United States this summer, it’s easy to see that no section of the country is immune from drought or water scarcity.

 Conserving water doesn’t have to be a drag.
 Here are some cool outdoor water-saving tips you can use when the temperature heats up.